 In this experiment the study of changing the SNR with fixed FFT/IFFT length will be discussed.
 The optimum length used for FFT/IFFT is 1024-points as discussed in experiment-1.
 The SNR values will be from 10dB to 60dB by step of 1dB.
-This experiment has been applied on OFDM system with the same M-QAM schemes as in the previous experiment.
+This experiment has been applied on OFDM system with 64-QAM.
 The simulation results for this experiment are shown in the following figures.